-The Mediterranean Diet is a healthy way of life that has been practiced for centuries by people living along the coastlines of the Mediterranean Sea.
+The Mediterranean Diet is a healthy way of life practiced for centuries by people living along the coastlines of the Mediterranean Sea.
 It emphasizes fresh fruits, vegetables, whole grains, legumes, nuts, olive oil, fish, poultry, and red wine.

-This diet promotes heart health because it contains high amounts of fiber, antioxidants, vitamins C and E, folate, potassium, magnesium, iron, zinc, copper, manganese, selenium, omega 3 fatty acids, and polyphenols.
+This diet promotes heart health because it contains high fiber, antioxidants, vitamins C and E, folate, potassium, magnesium, iron, zinc, copper, manganese, selenium, omega-3 fatty acids, and polyphenols.
 According to recent studies, the Mediterranean Diet helps reduce inflammation which plays a role in obesity.

 3. DASH Diet

 Dietary Approaches to Stop Hypertension was developed at Johns Hopkins University School of Medicine as part of the National Institutes of Health’s Office of Dietary Supplements’ Healthy Eating Research Program.
-The goal of the program is to develop dietary recommendations that would lower blood pressure levels among Americans.
+The program aims to develop dietary recommendations to lower Americans’ blood pressure levels.

-This diet focuses on reducing sodium intake, increasing consumption of calcium, vitamin B6, vitamin K, potassium, protein, and fiber, and limiting alcohol consumption.
+This diet reduces sodium intake, increases calcium, vitamin B6, vitamin K, potassium, protein, and fiber, and limits alcohol consumption.
 It includes five major components: fruits, veggies, lean meats/fish, dairy products, and grain products.

 Each component provides specific nutrients that promote good overall nutrition.
-For example, fruit and veggie servings provide carbohydrates; meat serves as a source of proteins; milk supplies calcium; cheese adds fat but also contributes essential fats, and bread gives us complex carbs.
+For example, fruit and veggie servings provide carbohydrates; meat is a source of proteins; milk supplies calcium; cheese adds fat but also contributes essential fats; and bread gives us complex carbs.

 4. Atkins Diet

 This diet consists of three phases: induction, maintenance, and stabilization.
 During the induction phase, carbohydrates are restricted to 20 grams per day.
-Carbs are limited to 40 grams per day in the second stage, while proteins increase to 50 percent daily caloric intake.
+In the second stage, carbs are limited to 40 grams per day, while proteins increase to 50 percent of daily caloric intake.
 Finally, fats are increased to 70 percent of daily caloric intake during the third stage while proteins remain constant.